KyleGrains/snake/README.md

 ```

 ## TODO
-- Scoring board
 - Re-factor the classes
-- Computer snake or another player
+- Add an AI snake or another player
 - Better UI
-- Parameters for board size or boardless
+- Support more options